DNA Methylation Pipeline

 Bioinformatics pipeline for rare disease diagnosis through DNA methylation pattern analysis.

-I built this pipeline from both sides of the problem.
-As an ML scientist with a background in bioinformatics and computational biology.
-And as a rare disease patient who spent roughly five years undiagnosed, watching the healthcare system treat me like a problem it wasn’t designed to solve.
+This pipeline reads those patterns.
+I built it from both sides of the problem: as an ML scientist with a background in bioinformatics and computational biology, and as a rare disease patient who spent roughly five years undiagnosed, watching a healthcare system treat me like a problem it wasn't built to solve.

-A working clinical pipeline is infrastructure for diagnosis.
-It affects patient outcomes directly.
-The pipeline connects to the Stanford RTTP collaboration, the Mayo Clinic Undiagnosed Patients Hackathon, and the broader Wilhelm Foundation rare disease AI ecosystem — all pieces of the same mission to close the gap between what technology can do and what patients actually receive.
+A working clinical pipeline isn't a demo.
+It's infrastructure, and infrastructure for diagnosis touches patient outcomes directly.
+This one connects to the Stanford RTTP collaboration, the Mayo Clinic Undiagnosed Patients Hackathon, and the wider Wilhelm Foundation rare disease AI ecosystem, all of them working the same seam: the gap between what the technology can already do and what actually reaches the person in the exam room.
+Behind every methylation signature in the dataset is someone still waiting for their answer.

 I built the tool that might have diagnosed me.
-That’s not a marketing line.
-That’s the structural truth of this project.
+That's not a marketing line.
+That's the structural truth of this project, and it's the reason I keep building it.